MillaBasset/MillaBasset/README.md

 ## Hello!
-I'm SashLilac, a.k.a.
-TS3 / Milla.
+I'm Milla.

 ## About Me

 I just love cybersecurity.
-I'm 16, and trying to major in it.
+I'm 17, and trying to major in it.

-Feel free to use any pronouns for me!
-I have no preference, people have referred to me in a variety of different ways.
+Going by she/her or they/them, under the name of Milla or Milla Basset online.

 As for games, I play literally anything, for any console, including PC.
 However, I have a list of favorites: